Pick up a case to protect that brand new 11-inch iPad Pro (2020)

 Best Overall: ESR Yippee Trifold Smart Case for iPad Pro 11 2020

-I've had a Yippee Trifold Smart Case since the last 11-inch iPad Pro was released, and it's one of my favorite cases, and I have it in heavy rotation.
+We've had an ESR Yippee Trifold Smart Case since the last 11-inch iPad Pro was released, and it's one of our favorite cases.
 Both the front and back are protected.
 The back is a hard, translucent plastic shell with a space on the edge to allow the Apple Pencil to charge.

 The attached front flap covers the screen when not in use and has sleep/wake functionality.
 The front cover folds back into a stand that you can use more upright for watching videos or at a lower angle for typing.
 Functionally, it's a lot like Apple's Smart Folio.
 It doesn't feel quite as luxe, but it's quite a bit cheaper.
-Choose from four colors: black, blue, gray, and rose gold.
+Choose from five colors: green, black, blue, gray, and rose gold.

 Pros: